Jimbly/dcjam2025/Jimb-TODO.md

 * scrollbar (used in inventory and hall of fame) - test by going to floor 0, getting all the stuff (from the now pink X), opening your inventory
 * if you can remove the title text from the bar and get me a high res version of the text, I can overlay that easy enough to make the title crisper and still work on wider displays
 * if the music guy says his name in the meantime, please update the team image =)
+* I smoothed some sharp tiling artifacts on the station ceiling that were bugging me - I only updated the .png, so if you update the station/combined.png, please grab that file from there first before overwriting
+* Similarly I fixed the enemy icon in map/map_general, it was off by a couple pixels causing a little red line on the chest icons next to it

 TODO
 * play game through once (w/ controller?) - put in some new fallback music first